princefishthrower/chrisfrew.in/src/content/blog/calculating-activity-amounts-for-process-and-production-orders-with-sap-abap/index.md

 </div>

 <div id="footnote-3">
-3. You can set up your production planning (PP) module to give you a proposal amount for the activities, directly when you are doing confirmations transaction <span style="font-family:'Courier New'">CO11N</span>:
+3. You can set up your production planning (PP) module to give you a proposal amount for the activities, directly when you are doing confirmations transaction `CO11N`:

 Upon pressing 'enter' for with a new amount:
 ![Automatic calculation of confirmation activities by the System in transaction CO11N](./co11n-1.jpg)